GargiRajput/Zeotap_WeatherApp/README.md

+## Prerequisites

+To build and run this project locally, you need:

+- Node.js (v14.0 or above)
+- npm (Node Package Manager)
+- API Key: An OpenWeatherMap API key (Sign up here for an API key)

 ## Design Choices

 - Real-Time Data: Utilized OpenWeatherMap API to provide live weather updates and forecasts, ensuring accurate, up-to-date information for users.